Consolidation 3.0: The golden age of financial consolidation

 - Faster time to value with customers live in weeks, not months

-- A solution that is easier and less costly to upgrade
+- Easier to use and less costly to upgrade

 - Automatic product updates

-The table below, meanwhile, explores in detail the various phases of an implementation and explains why there is a dramatic difference in time between a consolidation 2.0 and consolidation 3.0 implementation.
+Meanwhile, the table below explores in detail the various phases of an implementation and explains why there is a dramatic difference in time between a consolidation 2.0 and consolidation 3.0 implementation.

 Project phase